kilacoda/Manim-GUI/README.md

 # Manim-GUI
-PySimpleGUI based code editor/ video player for the Manim library by 3Blue1Brown
+PySimpleGUI based code editor/ video player for the Manim library by 3Blue1Brown (Experimental Idea, very much a wotk in progress/planning)